 Tonsillitis is an inflammation of the tonsils.
 It is usually caused by a viral infection.
 Less often the cause is a bacterial infection.

 Tonsillitis normally goes after a few days.
-Treatment can ease the symptoms until the infection goes.
+Tonsillitis treatment can ease the symptoms until the infection goes.
 See a doctor if the symptoms are severe or don't get better quickly.

 What are tonsils?